Fade2D Documentation pages v2.16.8

 )

-The saveTriangulation() command saves all triangles of the present triangulation to a binary file.
-Thereby it retains constraint edges and custom vertex indices, if any.
-If Zone2* pointers are specified, these zones will be saved also and their order will be retained.
+The saveTriangulation() method saves all triangles of the current triangulation to a binary file.
+It retains constraint edges and custom vertex indices, if available.
+If Zone2 pointers are provided, these zones will also be saved, and their order will be preserved.

 Parameters